-Citus has 3 different executor types for running SELECT queries.
+Citus has two executor types for running SELECT queries.
 The desired executor can be selected by setting the citus.task_executor_type configuration parameter.
-If your use case mainly requires simple key-value lookups, you can choose the router executor.
-The router executor has a very simple architecture and hence can provide minimum latencies for simple queries.
-For sub-second responses to aggregations and joins, you should use the real-time executor as much as possible.
-If there are long running queries which require repartitioning and shuffling of data across the workers, then you can switch to the the task tracker executor.
+If your use case mainly requires simple key-value lookups or requires sub-second responses to aggregations and joins, you can choose the real-time executor.
+On the other hand if there are long running queries which require repartitioning and shuffling of data across the workers, then you can switch to the the task tracker executor.